bfox87/MechaCar_Statistical_Analysis/README.md

 - In general, this model does predict mpg of MechaCar prototypes effectively.
 This is deduced by looking at the the r-squared value, which is .7149 in this model.
 This means around 71% of the variability in mpg is explained with this model.

 ## Summary Statistics on Suspension Coils:
 Summary statistics were generated on the weight capacities (PSI levels) of the suspension coils to see if the manufacturing process is consistent across production lots.
-Statistics for all lots (total summary) were first generated, followed by results for each lot individually.
+Statistics across all lots together were first generated, followed by results for each lot individually.

 **All Lots:**
 ![total_summary](https://github.com/bfox87/MechaCar_Statistical_Analysis/blob/main/Screenshots/total_summary.PNG)